 Do you love sprinkles in your birthday cake?
-Was the classic Pillsbury cake mix Funfetti your very favorite?
+Was the classic Pillsbury Funfetti cake mix your very favorite?
 Funfetti cakes were a staple of childhood birthday parties, but I haven't had one in a long time — probably because I don't really use boxed cake mixes anymore.
 I realized, though, that it is still a snap to make a Funfetti cake.
 Just add sprinkles!

 This particular recipe comes out very fluffy, and not too terribly sweet.
-As a simple, reliable, moist and tender white cake, it works very well.
+As a simple, reliable, moist, and tender white cake, it works very well.
 Here's the original recipe, if you want to compare:

-• Cake recipe adapted from: White Velvet Cake from Rose Levy Berenbaum
+→ White Velvet Cake from Rose Levy Berenbaum

-Personally, I love 4-layer cakes, so I baked this cake in four cake pans, instead of two.
+Personally, I love four-layer cakes, so I baked this cake in four cake pans, instead of two.
 This makes for a slightly less fluffy cake.
 Professionals usually opt to just split cake layers, but this method is easier and faster for me.
 (And hey, more frosting!)

 For the frosting I used a very plain, basic white buttercream.
 I didn't have a lot of time, so I used this simple buttercream from I Am Baker (adapted from Magnolia):

 → Vanilla Buttercream Frosting at I Am Baker

-This frosting is quite sweet, though, and so if you have a little more time I recommend this cooked buttercream, which is a bit more balanced:
+This frosting is quite sweet, though, so if you have a little more time I recommend this cooked buttercream, which is a bit more balanced:

 Sprinkles are everything, when it comes to a Funfetti cake.
 The best sprinkles for baking into a cake are the longer "jimmies" — multi-colored and waxy.
 I used the ones pictured above on the right.
 But if you want to get seriously homemade here, you could make your own sprinkles and bake those into the cake.
 I'm not 100% sure that you would get the same effect, but it's worth a try.
 I'd love to see someone do this!
-(And making sprinkles may sound ridiculous, but it's actually quite easy.)
+(And making sprinkles might sound ridiculous, but it's actually quite easy.)

 The result of all this is, as you might imagine, a very sweet vanilla cake.
 If you're looking for a big, sprinkled, colorful sugar bomb for your next party, this is your thing!

 The sprinkles do stand out — colorful and bold — in a fluffy white cake, so tender and moist.
 And that's really what I was after here.
-Funfetti, it's not just for kids' birthday parties anymore.
-This cake has a far better texture than those cottony puffballs that come out of cake mix boxes; it has real tenderness and vanilla flavor.
+Funfetti — it's not just for kids' birthday parties anymore.
+This cake has a far better texture than those cottony puffballs that come out of cake-mix boxes; it has real tenderness and vanilla flavor.

 egg whites from large eggs

-1 cup milk, divided
+whole milk, divided

-1 1/2 cups white sugar
+1 1/2 cups

 unsalted butter, very soft

 Heat the oven to 350°F. Lightly grease two 9-inch round cake pans.
 (Or, for a four-layer cake, grease four cake pans.)
-In a small bowl mix the egg whites, 1/4 cup milk, vanilla and almond extract.
+In a small bowl, mix the egg whites, 1/4 cup milk, vanilla, and almond extract.
 Set aside.

 Gradually pour in the egg white mixture, mixing for 30 seconds after each addition.
 Mix for one more minute.
 Gently fold in the multi-colored jimmies.